 Then, you want to know whether the problem is Black to play or White to play.
 So the first kanji to learn are these two colours.

 There are two common patterns for indicating who is to play.

 Sometimes the desired result is given in the problem.
 Or the result may be mentioned in the answer.
-Typical results are living, killing, and making a ko.
+Typical results are living, killing, making a ko, and winning a capturing race.
 There are also two different kanji used for life.
 Also ko is usually written in katakana, but the kanji can be found in older books.

 So here are some typical combinations

 Next, it helps to know which answer diagram is correct.
 They are usually labeled:

 Once you have mastered the basic Japanese here, you are ready to move on to Intermediate Japanese for Reading Go Books.

 Comments that were here have been moved to /Discussion